 - 2 bell peppers deseeded and cut into even-sized cubes

-- Dried Mango Powder also known as Amchur
+- ½ tsp Dried Mango Powder aka 'Amchur'

-- 1 teaspoon ginger-garlic paste can be substituted with finely-minced ginger and garlic
+- 1 teaspoon ginger-garlic paste can be substituted with minced ginger and garlic

-- Extra oil to brush on the grill pan
+- + Extra oil to brush over the grill

 - Cut up the paneer into cubes, and the bell peppers and red onion into uniform-sized pieces.

-- Prepare the marinade by whisking together the hung curd or Greek yogurt with turmeric, Kashmiri red chili powder, chaat masala, salt, garam masala, ginger and garlic paste, cumin powder, oil and gram flour.
-The marinade will have the consistency of a thin paste.
+- Prepare the marinade by whisking together the Greek yogurt with turmeric, Kashmiri red chili powder, chaat masala, salt, garam masala, ginger and garlic paste, cumin powder, oil and gram flour.
+The marinade will have the consistency of a thin batter.

 - Toss up the paneer and chopped veggies with the marinade.
-The easiest way to do this is to transfer all the ingredients, including the marinade to a zip-lock bag and toss the bag gently so that the marinade coats the paneer and veggies evenly.
+Transfer all marinade ingredients, into a zip-lock bag, add the paneer and veggies to the bag.
+Toss the bag gently so that the marinade coats the paneer and veggies evenly.

-- Let the marinade sit for 30 minutes to 1 hour, for the flavours to really catch on well.
+- Let the marinade sit for at least 30 minutes (or overnight) for the flavours to catch on well.